Pluvie/ion/doc/API.md

 by Ryan Fleury](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator) for a very nice and in-depth explanation of the arena.
 The core concept here is: everything is loaded into a specific `struct allocator`, which automatically grows the required memory in order to satisfy the program needs.
-When the allocated objects are not needed anymore, a single release call to the allocator is sufficient to release them all.
+When the allocated objects are no longer needed, a single release call to the allocator is sufficient to release them all.

 In order to use a `struct allocator`, it must be initialized to a given capacity with the [allocator_init](#allocator-init) function.
 The returned object can then be passed